 When I got here, I was incredibly fortunate to be the only one there and I stuck around for a good 40 minutes, and at no point did anyone come, something you’ll rarely encounter in Sedona (a blessing).

-5 other things you should know about these caves:
+5 other things you should know about the Soldiers Pass caves:

 2) Be careful inside as the surface is uneven and sometimes you may get a little dizzy walking around.
 Climbing up and into certain spots can be dangerous so exercise caution and your own common sense.

-3) To exit, simply climb back down the same way you came up and backtrack (south west this time) back to the plateau, then hill, then back onto Soldier’s Pass.
+3) To exit, simply climb back down the same way you came up and backtrack (south west this time) back to the plateau, then the same hill, then back onto Soldiers Pass.

 If you do somehow come upon it, don’t worry, it’ll still lead you back to the same parking lot.
 You can also turn left to get back on the Soldier’s Pass foot trail at any point or wait until the trails converge near Seven Sacred Pools.

 5) Overall, when you begin this hike, you’ll be on Soldiers Pass trail for about 2 miles before exiting into the off trail part and from there, it’s about a 1/2 mile to reach the caves.